coactum/moodle-mod_margic/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-@copyright 2021 coactum GmbH
+@copyright 2022 coactum GmbH

 # margic #

 ## Description ##

-mod_diary enhanced with annotations.
+Allows to annotate entries for various purposes (fork of mod_diary).

 ## Quick installation instructions ##